EthanETG/VB.NET-Mock-System-Terminal/README.md

 **Sudo Commands**

 1. sysusers | Provides you with a list of mock names in your system/workspace.
-2. localusers | Provides you wih a list of mock names in your local computer.
+2. localusers | Provides you with a list of mock names in your local computer.